thegooddocsproject/templates/tutorial/quickstart-tutorial/quickstart-tutorial.md

 ### Next steps

+{Use this section to provide links to other tutorials or resources for users who want to learn more about the concepts covered in the tutorial.}

-Now that you've completed this tutorial, try these tutorials to learn more about {features}.
+Now that you've completed this tutorial, try these tutorials to learn more about {feature}.
+If you're interested in learning more about {concept}, visit {resource link}.